babonet13/HostYourNode/README.txt

-This repository provide Dockerfiles and associated configuration files in order to automatically build a full container-base Bitcoin stack.
+This repository provide Dockerfiles and associated configuration files ...
+... in order to automatically build a full container-based Bitcoin stack.

 Such a stack is composed by :
   - 1 Bitcoin daemon : bitcoind